 Since support obligations are considered priority debt which though unsecured is never discharged in case of bankruptcy, the debtors are expected to make payments towards this debt, even after their bankruptcy discharge.
 In case a debtor is successfully able to halt collection actions on these debts during their bankruptcy chapter, completion of Chapter 13 bankruptcy discharge will result in them having to pay for the obligations, till the support order requires them to.
 Chapter 13 bankruptcy discharge, therefore, has no effect on the payment of child and spousal support.

 If you find all this too mind-boggling, it is best you consult with experienced bankruptcy lawyers Los Angeles who are aware of the various nuances of the law.
-You can call 888-297-6023 to seek expert guidance regarding the best approach to get back on track financially.
+You can call 888-297-6023 to seek professional guidance regarding the best approach to get back on track financially.